What is a macro lens? A macro lens is a unique tool for capturing close-up shots.

 To avoid having to adjust the focus ring all the time, slowly move closer to or further from your subject until you find the correct focus point.

 As you can see, using a macro lens involves a few technical skills.
 Experiment with simpler subjects first before doing complicated projects.
-You’ll be surprised how small plants move a lot with the wind, making it hard to focus.
+You’ll be surprised at how much small plants move in the wind, making it hard to focus.
 Start with stationary objects before you try taking pictures outdoors.

 If you see yourself taking a lot of close-up photos, then a macro lens is a fantastic investment to consider.
 You’ll find that it’s quite useful for anything from nature, food, and even product photography.

-If you love macro photography, then don’t miss our Macro Magic course!
+If you love macro photography, take our Macro Magic course to take your macro photography to the next level!